Guy Banister: Death

 Banister died of coronary thrombosis on June 6, 1964.
 Banister's files went to various people after his death.
 Later, New Orleans Assistant District Attorney Andrew Sciambra interviewed Banister's widow.
 She told him that she saw some Fair Play for Cuba leaflets in Banister's office when she went there after his death.

 Fictional portrayals

 Banister is a character in Oliver Stone's 1991 movie JFK, in which he is portrayed by Edward Asner.
 He is also central to the plot of Don DeLillo's novel Libra.
-Guy Banister appears as a character in James Ellroy's 1995 novel American Tabloid and its sequel The Cold Six Thousand.
+Banister appears as a character in James Ellroy's 1995 novel American Tabloid and its sequel The Cold Six Thousand.
 In American Tabloid, Banister organizes John Kennedy's assassination, which is based on Ward Littell's original plan.
-Littell is one of the story's main characters.
-In The Cold Six Thousand, Guy Banister is murdered by Chuck Rogers under orders from Carlos Marcello.
+In The Cold Six Thousand, Banister is murdered by Chuck Rogers under orders from Carlos Marcello.